unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit1.md

 The NCL is a CTF ([Capture The Flag]( https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security)) based wargame where students (either teams or solo), compete against each other for points by exploiting security vulnerabilities.
 The NCL is a beginner based CTF that introduces students to the concept of CTF, while teaching and allowing practice of hacking skills.

 During the time this club was created, I taught many students the basics of Information Security, as well as the basics of hacking.
 Though recently, I stumbled across [overthewire.org](http://overthewire.org/wargames/), a wargaming site that allows you to practice your "*__elite hacking skillz__*"; and have been overly obsessed with it.
 I directed many of my students to this site, and asked them to start with “__Bandit__”.
-This was aimed to help them learn the basics of Linux and its commands.
-Which we all know, is an essential skill in the Pentest Field, and IT itself!
-Because, let's be honest... not a lot of IT Professionals have Linux skills!
+This was aimed to help them learn the basics of Linux and its commands; which we all know is an essential skill in the Pentest Field, and IT itself!
+Because let's be honest... not a lot of IT Professionals have Linux skills!

 The following solutions below, are to the first 10 levels of “__Bandit__”.
 Though I must state, please use the following solutions to learn and compare them with your own answers!
-If you are stuck on the level, use Google to research the answer before you look at the solutions!
+If you are stuck on the level, use Google to research the question before you look at the solutions!

 So...
 Let's begin!

 ### Level 0:

 The Zero Level is pretty easy, it's there to make sure that you can connect the the Bandit Lab.
-I will be using Linux for the following levels, so all of the commands I use (following after the `~#` and or `~$`) are ran under the console.
+I will be using Linux for the following levels, so all of the commands I use (following after the `~#` and or `~$`) are ran under the terminal.
 So familiarize yourself with it!

 To get to level 0 we need to simply __SSH__ into Bandit with the username: __bandit0__ and password: __bandit0__